 When Spain and Portugal ended up in the same group it bought together two of the fiercest rivals in world football.
 In the spirit, here are some of the biggest world cup rivalries in international football and a little bit of the history behind them…

 These countries have a football rivalry dating back to 1934, the year of their first match in Rome.
 The second-ever World Cup was starting a few days later and qualification was the prize for the winners.
 The United States won 4–2 and went on to the World Cup where they lost 7–1 to eventual champions, Italy.

 The United States did not record another victory against Mexico until over 40 years later.

 Looking to find an advantage, the United States moved its home games to Columbus, Ohio.
 Previously even the games held in the States had drew mostly by Mexicans, but Columbus provided a genuine home-stadium feel.
 The increased home advantage meant results kept on improving.
 The colder temperatures took the Mexicans out of their comfort zone.
 It also suited the style of football favored by the United States, allowing them to press more effectively.

 Finally, in Florida in 1980, the United States recorded a 2–1 win, which became a turning point for U.S. soccer.
 The rivalry kicked off in earnest at this point.
 Future matches became much closer affairs and the United States started to win most home games.

 A win in Mexico continued to elude the United States, though.
 Mexico was a notoriously hostile place to visit.
 Teams had to contend with altitude, pollution, and some of the most partisan fans in the world.
-Coins, bottles, and batteries were routinely showered from the stands.
-In times past, effigies of U.S. players hanging by their necks were used to intimidate.
+Coins, bottles, and batteries routinely rained down from the stands.
+In times past, effigies of U.S. players hanging by their necks intimidated visiting players.